Andreas was benefactor to many

 In announcing the gift to the college community, President Dr. Carl E. Zylstra remarked, "Lowell Andreas helped grow Archer Daniels Midland into an international leader in the processing of agricultural products.
 This generous gift from his estate will help grow Dordt as an international leader in the field of Reformed Christian education."

 Andreas never visited Dordt's campus, but had followed the growth of the college and offered support along the way.
-In recent years Andreas had already donated more than half a million dollars to Dordt College, funds which established the Andreas Center for Reformed Scholarship and Service in 2008.
+In recent years Andreas had already donated more than half a million dollars to Dordt University (formerly known as Dordt College), funds which established the Andreas Center for Reformed Scholarship and Service in 2008.

 The Andreas Center helps Dordt students, faculty, and staff become globally engaged in scholarship and service.
 The center provides both funds and administrative support to projects that extend Reformed scholarship and service to the larger world.